UPPMAX/programming_formalisms/docs/project/issues.md

 > The life cycle of a issue, from `[Bugzilla, 2009]`

-## Duplicates
+## 2.1.
+Issues that are duplicates

 Sometimes, two issues describe the same problem.
 This is called a duplicate.
 Because duplicates are not uncommon, there is an issue label called `duplicate`.

-## Managing issues

-For a fresh project, there are many things to do.
-It is not uncommon to have an 'issue manager' that keeps an overview of all issues.

-## Issues with dependencies
+## 2.2.
+Issues with dependencies

 Sometimes issues depend on other issues.
 This is typically indicated with a `depends` issue label.